pvandervelde/zinger/engineering.md

       * A herringbone or helical gear would be most efficient but those are expensive
   * Use belts for the drive system and gears for the steering
   * Should really have a cover over the bottom so that we don't get dirt in the drive system
+* Wheels
+  * Will be using 4 identical wheels which minimizes the complications and cost.
+Additionally using four wheels provides a larger stability envelope.
+    * Diameter: **0.20 m** based on the idea that we want the rover to be able to traverse obstacles of 10cm height, i.e. half the tire diameter.
+    * Width: minimum **0.05 m** based on the idea that we want enough surface area to distribute the total weight of rover and cargo over a big enough area to reduce ground pressure.
+* Drive and steering
+  * The rover will be steered and driven using a swerve drive, i.e. a drive system in which all wheels are powered and all wheels are able to rotate 360 degrees infinitely.
+This provides the maximum traction and controllability.
+The swerve drive provides the ability for the rover to move in all directions.
+Finally all the wheel units are the same, thus allowing for a modular build.
+* Suspension - Needed --> Because driving in outdoor terrain with a load
+* Power - The first version of the rover will be all electric
+* Motion control - The first version of the rover will be controlled by the user.
+No autonomous drive will be provided.

 ## Software